-Ageing Well National Science Challenge is pleased to announce the awarding of three “Emergent Opportunities” grants.
+Ageing Well National Science Challenge is pleased to announce the awarding of “Emergent Opportunities” grants.
 The Emergent Opportunities grants were established to provide funding for unexpected research ideas that have been identified from Ageing Well projects in Phase One.
 While the projects must develop ideas, methodologies, tools or technologies that emerged from Phase One projects, the proposed projects must also align with the Ageing Well Phase Two Focus Areas: Health and Wellbeing in Ageing and Ageing and Māori.

-HEALTH AND WELLBEING IN AGEING
+HEALTH AND WELL-BEING IN AGEING

-Dr Katherine Bloomfield, University of Auckland
+Dr Ofa Dewes, University of Auckland – School of Nursing

-Dr Ruth Teh, University of Auckland
+Dr Hamish Jamieson, University of Otago

 AGEING AND MĀORI

 Dr Catherine Love & Mr Charles Waldegrave, Family Centre Social Policy Research Unit

 He Huarahi Whakapakari Kaumātuatanga: A Kaumātua future proofing tool.

 From the Phase One “Loneliness and Isolation” project it was found that while loneliness as measured on a standard international scale, captures universal aspects of loneliness, it does not capture Māori specific aspects.
 As a consequence, service planning and policy setting may be working from imprecise evidence.
 The current project will develop an innovative “Kaumātua Future Proofing Tool” using the quantitative evidence from the Phase One research and some co-created qualitative research.
 This tool will provide an evidence-based checklist for people, organisations and Ministers designing services for a growing ageing Māori population.